AmanNegi/FlutterUIKit/README.md

-# Flutter 30 days challenge (UI Kit)
+# Flutter 30 days Challenge (UI Kit)
+> version 1.0.0

 <a href="https://www.buymeacoffee.com/asterjoules" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important; width: 174px !important; box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important; -webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important; " ></a>

-> version 1.0.0

 Flutter 30 days challenge is a app build during the #30daysofflutterchallenge.
 It contains of several demo UI's which I took as challenge for particular date.
 You can the code for each page in this repository.
+I focused on writing clean and reusable code.
+I refactored and tried to keep the structure clean and understandable.

-> ### Pages/Screenshots of the application
+ ### Pages/Screenshots of the application

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|